BIO: Rabbi Richard D. Agler, DD

 Rabbi Richard Dean Agler is a native of New York City.
 He is a graduate of East Meadow High School in East Meadow, New York, and holds a Bachelor of Arts degree in Political Science from New York University.
 Upon receiving his B.A., he entered the Hebrew Union College–Jewish Institute of Religion, studying in Jerusalem and New York.
 He earned a Master of Arts in Hebrew Literature in 1976 and received smicha–Rabbinic ordination–in 1978.
 He was awarded a Doctor of Divinity degree in March 2003 and was named to the President’s Rabbinic Council of the HUC-JIR in 2006.

 Following ordination Rabbi Agler served at the Stephen Wise Free Synagogue in Manhattan.
 Upon moving to Florida in 1980, he held pulpits in Vero Beach and Boca Raton.
 In 1984 he became the Founding Rabbi of Congregation B’nai Israel in Boca Raton.
-During his tenure the congregation grew from “four families in a living room” to some 1200 member families on the Yamato Road campus.
+During his tenure the congregation grew from “four families in a living room” to over 1200 member families on the Yamato Road campus.
 In 2011, after twenty-seven years, he retired from that pulpit and was named Rabbi Emeritus by the congregation.

 Rabbi Agler has been especially active in projects relating to the State of Israel, Church-State issues, Interfaith concerns (Black-Jewish, Christian-Jewish and Muslim-Jewish relations in particular), genocide, the Jews of the former Soviet Union and many other social action-tikkun olam initiatives.
 His Purim Shpiels, co-produced with Cantor Stephanie Shore, have been performed internationally.